 Pro-tip!
 If you think an hour is to long, just start with half an hour and build your way up.

-And then what? after I’ve shouted and danced like a hippie?
+And then what? after I’ve shouted and danced like

 I’m currently doing Zen meditation for twenty minutes a day.
 Here’s how it works;

 - Sit down in a comfortable position (relaxed environment, don’t do it in the middle of traffic or crowd)

 I doesn’t sound easy because it isn’t :D The first time you attempt this, your mind will go crazy.
 You’ll move around constantly and your mind will never be calm.
 The twenty minutes will seem like an eternity.
 But over time you’ll get short flashes of clarity where you are just witnessing your environment without any interference from your mind.
 After a while you’ll see all the benefits from meditation.
 Just stick trough the beginning!